As you read this article, you might be sitting at your desk, dreaming of living a freer lifestyle.

 The way that you have succeeded thus far is by breaking out of the 9 to 5 rat race and doing the things that others weren’t willing to do.

-You’re going to need to alter your lifestyle, and yes, you may need to give up a few things to get there.
+You’ll need to alter your lifestyle, and yes, you may need to give up a few things to get there.
+But trust us, making these changes is worth it.